MorrisXDS/ThingsAboutInternet/DomainName.md

 ---

+Webserver

+A webserver is a computer that hosts websites on Internet, providing access to them.
+A webserver may host multiple websites.

+---

 ### URL

 URL stands for **Uniform Resource Locator**.
 As its name suggests, it is a link that helps locate some kind of recources you are looking for.
 An example would be